KevinMannering/commonplace/README.md

 Commonplace helps you keep the thinking from your best LLM conversations instead of losing it when the chat ends.

-Commonplace is a CLI-first tool for turning meaningful LLM conversations into durable wiki pages.
+Commonplace turns meaningful LLM conversations into durable wiki pages.

 Phase 1 only does one job: